jhoughjr/ghostnote-community-scripts/README.md

       So to add support for an app "Foo" you must find it's bundle id.
       A script elsewhere in this repo is provided that will display the bundle id for a selected app.

+      To find a bundle id you can run this on the command line Where $APP_NAME = the common name of the application you are writing the script for.
+      `osascript -e 'id of app "$APP_NAME"'` and it will return the bundle id.

       if the bundle is of Foo is com.bar.Foo then the script should be named "com.bar.Foo.scpt".